Kamil-Kijak/console-solitaire/README.md

 - When you want to pick multiple cards, you must click on column and using ```W``` and ```S``` choose the amount of cards
 ## 👦 Authors:
 - Kamil Kijak ```(solo developer)```
-## Project protected using MIT licence
+## Project protected using MIT license